 Every birder is familiar with migration as a great time to see new and unusual bird species passing through areas where they might not be found during the breeding or wintering seasons.
-But how much do you really know about migration and how birds travel throughout the year?
-These bird migration facts might surprise you!
+Learn how long it takes for a bird to migrate south, and so much more.
+These bird migration facts might surprise you.

 Trivia About Bird Migration

-- Migration peaks in spring and fall, but in reality, there are birds migrating 365 days a year.
-The actual dates of when birds migrate depends on many factors, including bird species, overall migration distance, travel speed, route, climate and more.
+- Migration peaks in spring and fall, but in reality, birds are migrating 365 days a year.
+The actual dates of when birds migrate depend on many factors, including bird species, overall migration distance, travel speed, route, climate, weather patterns, and more.

-- Birds may fly from 15-600 miles or more per day during migration, depending on when they are migrating, how far they have to go and the conditions they face along the route.
-Suitable stopovers and abundant food, water and shelter also affect how far birds may travel in a single day.
+- Birds may fly from 15 to 600 miles or more per day during migration, depending on when they are migrating, how far they have to go, and the conditions they face along the route.
+Suitable stopovers and abundant food, water, and shelter also affect how far birds may travel in a single day.

-- Transoceanic migrants – birds who follow a migration route that crosses an ocean – may spend up to 100 hours or more in the air at a single time until they come to land.
+- Transoceanic migrants, birds who follow a migration route that crosses an ocean, may spend up to 100 hours or more in the air at a single time until they come to land.
 In extreme conditions, these birds have been known to land on ships at sea when they are desperate for rest.
 When they reach land, there are often fallouts of exhausted migrants that all congregate at the first available shelter or food source.
 Many birding festivals take place at these fallout hotspots during peak migration periods.

-- Migrating birds travel at speeds ranging from 15-50 miles per hour depending on the species, flight pattern, air temperature and prevailing winds that can increase or decrease speed.
+- Migrating birds travel at speeds ranging from 15 to 50 miles per hour depending on the species, flight pattern, air temperature, and prevailing winds that can increase or decrease speed.

 - While most migrating birds fly at heights lower than 2,000 feet, birds have been recorded migrating at up to 30,000 feet high, a record held by the bar-headed goose.
 The height of a bird's migration flight depends on wind patterns and landforms that may create obstacles, such as mountain ranges.
 In the case of the bar-headed goose, these birds migrate across the Himalayan Mountains.

 - The ruby-throated hummingbird migrates from the Yucatan peninsula of Mexico to the southeastern United States every spring.
-This journey of 500-600 miles over the Caribbean Sea takes 24 hours without these tiny birds getting a break.
+This journey of 500 to 600 miles over the Caribbean Sea takes 24 hours without these tiny birds getting a break.

 - The Arctic tern has the longest recorded migration of any bird on the planet.
 Banded Arctic terns have confirmed a round-trip migration of roughly 22,000 miles, a feat that astonishes ornithologists and birders alike.

-- Migrating birds face many threats along their journeys, including window collisions, confusing lights that disrupt navigation, hunting, habitat loss and predation.
-Juvenile birds are at greater risk because of their inexperience with migration – yet somehow, birds successfully migrate every year!
+- Migrating birds face many threats along their journeys, including window collisions, confusing lights that disrupt navigation, hunting, habitat loss, and predation.
+Juvenile birds are at greater risk because of their inexperience with migration, yet somehow, billions of birds successfully migrate every year.